 With 85% of the Islands being covered in glaciers it’s the ice that dominates the landscape.
 However it is the stone spheres found on Champ Island that many geologists long to see.
 These spheres have many mythical explanations, others claim them to have been left by aliens, and that their high precision and enduring existence in a place virtually devoid of human life means they must be the work of an advanced society.
 However the existence of the stone balls of Champ Island has a more reasonable explanation is that they are the product of concretion, a process by which the precipitation of mineral cement between the particles in sedimentary rock or soil forms a hard mass.

-These luxurious ships combine more traditional-style ‘cruising’ with an Arctic expedition.
-They offer large, very comfortable cabins with en-suite facilities and many have private balconies.
 We’ve chosen to work with two of the best; National Geographic Explorer (148 guests) and the Sea Spirit (114 guests).
 The experienced expedition team enable you to explore the Spitsbergen with Zodiac dinghies and come home to an exquisite ship with superior comfort and excellent cuisine options.

 The 50 Years of Victory was until 2016 the most powerful icebreaker in the world.
 Despite now being the second most powerful she is perfectly suited to ice-breaking (forcing her way through sea ice up to 3 metres thick) to reach the Top of the World – the North Pole.
 50 Years of Victory is powered by 2 nuclear powered engines.
 Definitely an Expedition ship.
 Her on-board helicopter offer guests incredible flights and views over the ice-choked Barents Sea.
 A fleet of zodiacs are used when visiting Franz Josef Land.